pouyabey/Layer-3-Switched-Office-Network-with-VLANs-and-Guest-WiFi/README.md

 ## Core Design
 The network is centered on a **3560 multilayer switch** that performs:

+- SVI-based routing on a multilayer switch instead of internal OSPF-based routing
 - VLAN gateway termination through **SVIs**
 - **inter-VLAN routing** using `ip routing`
 - **DHCP relay** with `ip helper-address`